mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 You can optionally specify policies `[Authorize("Customer")]` or roles `[Authorize(Roles = "Customer")]` and they will be added to the Summary too.

 ## Pascal case or Camel case?
-The default is camelCase.
+~~The default is camelCase.
 If you want PascalCase you can pass in a `DefaultContractResolver` like so:
-`[SwaggerResponseExample(200, typeof(PersonResponseExample), typeof(DefaultContractResolver))]`
+`[SwaggerResponseExample(200, typeof(PersonResponseExample), typeof(DefaultContractResolver))]`~~

+The above is no longer supported - it will output Examples using whichever JSON serializer your controllers are configured with in `services.AddControllers()`.

 ## Render Enums as strings
-By default `enum`s will output their integer values.
+~~By default `enum`s will output their integer values.
 If you want to output strings you can pass in a `StringEnumConverter` like so:
-`[SwaggerResponseExample(200, typeof(PersonResponseExample), jsonConverter: typeof(StringEnumConverter))]`
+`[SwaggerResponseExample(200, typeof(PersonResponseExample), jsonConverter: typeof(StringEnumConverter))]`~~

+The above is no longer supported - it will output Examples using whichever JSON serializer your controllers are configured with in `services.AddControllers()`.

 ## Advanced: Examples with Dependency injection